 Melissa Boon, Berkshire

 I was 35 when I was diagnosed with stage 3 bowel cancer in January 2017.
-It later spread to my left lung in September 2017, meaning I am now at stage 4.
+I later found out it had spread to my left lung in September 2017, making it stage 4.

-Living like this has helped us view life through a different lens.
-We appreciate the small things, the day to day life that we once took for granted we now appreciate.
-We are grabbing the better days when I am well to be together and make the most of what we have.
+In the last two years my life has changed dramatically.
+This might not be the life I planned, but I’m grateful it is still life.
+We now view life through a different lens.
+We appreciate the small things, the day to day life that we once took for granted, we now appreciate.
+We are grabbing the better days when I am well, to be together and make the most of what we have.

 But we’re leading change